ameszy/CISC324-W25/Labs/Lab2/README.md

 - Follow the installation instructions provided in [install-xv6-riscv.md](../../install-xv6-riscv.md)
 - Installation platforms:
     - Linux (tested on Ubuntu 24.4 LTS)
-    - Windows (not tested us, should work with WSL)
+    - Windows (not tested by us, should work with WSL)
-    - macOS (not tested, should work with Homebrew)
+    - macOS (not tested by us, should work with Homebrew)
-- Ensure your installation is working by running basic XV6 commands
+- Ensure your installation is working by running echo `hello xv6` in the xv6 shell
 - Document any issues encountered during installation

 ## Task 2: Ping-Pong IPC Program